The previous post The White Tent or the White Wall raises an interesting question. Is the value of art or craft defined by the context?

 To go back to our craft fair White Tent:

-With rare exception the white tent at a craft fair does not add credibility any more than a subway or a restaurant.
-The much hoped for "value" context is lacking.
+With rare exceptions, the white tent at a craft fair does not add credibility any more than a subway or a restaurant.
+The much hoped-for "value" context is lacking.

 What is the impact of this lack of credibility?